Start building today!

 Engineering Mechanics

-Introduces concepts of material science, dynamics, work and energy, simple machines, engineering statics, properties of sections, mechanics of simple structural elements, and determinacy and indeterminacy.
+This unit introduces students to the concepts of material science, dynamics, work and energy, simple machines, engineering statics, properties of sections, mechanics of simple structural elements and determinacy and indeterminacy.
+The engineering science curriculum of this unit is fundamental to later stages of the course.

 Engineering Mathematics 2

-Provides skills at Engineering Technologist level to solve mathematical problems encountered in a civil engineering design office, covering vectors, matrix algebra, calculus, and statistics.
+This unit provides students with the skills required at Engineering Technologist level to solve mathematical problems typically encountered in a civil engineering design office.
+Students will learn to critically appraise problems and identify possible solutions as part of the process involved in achieving a satisfactory resolution to a problem.
+Topics include: vectors, matrix algebra, calculus, and statistics.

 Geoscience